-The below playlist will show you random minutes* from the last 6 years (or since September 2010) totaling up to more than an hour of my life.
+The below playlist will show you random minutes* since September 2010, totaling up to more than an hour of my life.
 Do you have an hour to sit with me?

-* Except for one video, all videos in this playlist are on average 1 minute and 2 seconds long.
-The exception (Nov 26, 2016) is 1 minute and 20 seconds because my nephew was having so much fun and I didn’t want to cut it short.
+* Most videos in this playlist are on average 1 minute and 2 seconds long, but some may be slightly longer.
 You can also view the playlist on YouTube.

 This playlist is often/always/somewhat frequently updated.